-We have a dedicated team of ITC experts on staff at Union Glacier Camp to coordinate flight and field communications.
+We have a dedicated team of ICT experts on staff at Union Glacier Camp to coordinate flight and field communications.
 Our Antarctic team stays in regular contact with our Punta Arenas and Salt Lake City operations via email and satellite phone.

 All aircraft are fitted with tracking beacons, which allow us to follow their real-time progress while they are in-flight.
 We also maintain regular voice contact, taking position reports and providing regular weather updates.